K8s Java

 Overview

-It seems easy to tune k8s pods for your Java Spring Boot application, right?
+Does it seem easy to tune K8s pods for your Java Spring Boot application, right?
 Well it is not.
 Lets dive into it.

 Java application was always resource hungry.
-For instance, I have never seen a java application starting in 1 second amd consuming less than 64MB of RAM.
+For instance, I have never seen a Java application starting in 1 second amd consuming less than 64MB of RAM.
+PHP can do both of this thing foir very little web pages, and Python and nodejs too.

 Threads